 During their regular outreach visits to schools, Nairobi Area librarians noticed that in order to study, five or more blind and visually impaired children were crowding around one braille textbook.
 Some textbooks were only available in print, and the children would have to wait for teachers or sighted students to read the books aloud to them.
 For leisure reading, the situation was the same - schools did not have enough braille or audio books to serve blind and visually impaired children’s needs.

 The lack of books in accessible formats means that blind and visually impaired students struggle to study and cannot keep up with their sighted classmates.

 THE INNOVATIVE PROJECT

-The librarians designed a project that would increase the library’s capacity to copy text books and fiction into accessible formats, and circulate them to blind and visually impaired students through the library’s mobile outreach service.
+The librarians designed a project that would increase the library’s capacity to create accessible format text, and bring them to blind and visually impaired students through the library’s mobile outreach service.

 With a small grant from the EIFL Public Library Innovation Programme, and matching funding from the Kenya National Library Service (KNLS), the librarians launched a project titled ‘Breaking the barrier: Use of assistive technologies in information dissemination’.

 - Stakeholder consultation and building partnerships: To refine the project and bring partners on board, the library consulted with the Kenyan Institute for the Blind and the Kenyan Union for the Blind, teachers and visually impaired library users.